 - An evaluation of associated risks.
-It is important to take a broad inclusive approach to risk and not only measure in financial terms, but include schedule, scope resource and technology risks
+It is important to take a broadly inclusive approach to risk and not only measure in financial terms, but include schedule, scope, resources, and technology risks.

 In the end, your portfolio should have a healthy mixture of risk and reward and should meet internal requirements.

 Lastly, test and adapt.
 There is no guarantee you will get your PPM process right immediately, and in fact you shouldn’t expect to.
-You will need to adapt and make changes as you go.
+You will need to adapt and make changes in real-time.
 What adaptation means is quite different for every company, as it should be, but it’s generally a good idea to test your new portfolio with a few stakeholders, taking feedback as needed.

 PPM can be quite a complex process, especially in the beginning.
-There are project portfolio management templates and Portfolio and project management software that can help, and I’ll talk about this more in a little bit.
+There are project portfolio management templates and portfolio and project management software that can help.

 Once your portfolio has been rolled out, it can be difficult to see where to go from there.
 Here are a few tips for achieving success: